 Painful Purple Toes

-Typically warfarin therapy is stopped with this diagnosis and another type of anticoagulant is used.
+Typically warfarin therapy is stopped with this diagnosis and another type of anticoagulant will be substituted.
 Check with your doctor immediately if these symptoms appear.

 (Not So) Happy Hour

 The bottom line?
 In general, avoid large amounts of alcohol.
-Moderate consumption (1-2 drinks per day) are not likely to affect the response to the anticoagulant in patients with normal liver function, but always check with your doctor for a recommedation specific for you.
+Moderate consumption (1 to 2 drinks per day) are not likely to affect the response to the anticoagulant in patients with normal liver function, but always check with your doctor for a recommedation specific for you.